 John Campbell Wheeler built the brick house on this land that still stands today on Webster Church Road just north of North Territorial Road.
 He and his wife Mary Harrison raised 5 sons: Stearns T., Victor “Jean” (1852-1924), Oral Jay, Frank Harrison, and Samuel Thomas.

-The first project of the WTHS was to move and restore this building.
-On October 23, 1985, a crew of Amish carpenters from Quincy, MI, began the task of dismantling, moving, and reconstructing the building in Historic Webster Village.
+This was the first building to be placed in Historic Webster Village and was the first major project of the WTHS.
+On October 23, 1985, a crew of Amish carpenters from Quincy, MI, began the task of dismantling, moving, and reconstructing the building.
 Today it is a museum for old tools and has an operational forge, which is used annually at the Webster Fall Festival.